ckrivacic/bmi219_autoencoder/README.md

 Batch size was 128.

 RProp was very slow, both in terms of convergence and the computational time it took to compute the gradients for each batch.
+Interestingly it was very smooth, indicating that the momentum used was effective (though possibly more effective than is desirable).
 ![Rprop](default_layers/lr_0.0005_rprop.png)

 RMSprop learned much faster, suggesting the way it calculates momentum may be